Payday loans have become an increasingly popular choice to cover unexpected costs, make urgent payments and tide borrowers over in the short term.

 There are different loan options available for those with bad credit that tend to offer longer repayment periods, without the high charges of admin fees.
 You might be better off using a credit card or an authorised overdraft where possible.

 Those who are struggling with their finances can seek free help and advice from organisations such as Step Change.
-This organisation offers its services to assist you through your financial situation, providing advice on how to take control of your debts and how to create a personal budget.
+This organisation offers its services to assist you through your financial situation, providing advice on how to take control of your debts and create a personal budget.

 If you do decide to apply for a payday loan, it’s important to consider the following: